sherlock-audit/2022-11-isomorph-judging/README.md

 Source: https://github.com/sherlock-audit/2022-11-isomorph-judging/issues/85

 ## Found by
-CodingNameKiki, KingNFT, HollaDieWaldfee, libratus, clems4ever, Jeiwan, caventa, cccz
+HollaDieWaldfee, libratus, KingNFT, Jeiwan, CodingNameKiki, clems4ever, cccz, caventa

 ## Summary
 The ````openLoan()```` function  wrongly use ````isoUSDLoaned```` to calculate ````totalUSDborrowed````.
 Attacker can exploit it to bypass security check and loan isoUSD with no enough collateral.